 BOARD OF DIRECTORS

 The Friends of Eastern Sierra Avalanche Center is a 501(c)3 non-profit organization dedicated to raising funds to ensure staffing for the operation of the avalanche center each year.
-The organization is overseen by a volunteer Board of Directors, comprised of a local engineer, an IT specialist, two mountain guides, a representative from Mammoth Mountain and a local business person who believe in the mission of the Center.
+The organization is overseen by a volunteer Board of Directors, outlined below.
+For general information, please email firstname.lastname@example.org.

 Nate Greenberg has called the Eastside his home since 2000.
 Drawn here by the acess to amazing terrain and quality of skiing, he has spend a considerable amount of time exploring the snowy Sierra.
 Nate is AAA Level III trained and has worked as a NOLS instructor for climbing and mountaineering.
 A former competitive telemark skier, Nate now enjoys getting into the backcountry with friends and exploring the endless terrain of the Eastern Sierra.